I didn't know this was a joint press conference with the Prime Minister of Japan, Shinzo Abisan.

 The left is trying, in addition to keeping the border wide open to anybody who wants to come in, the left is issuing habeas corpus challenges to get people who are in detention released.

-And these are being filed on behalf of individual people detained at airports after the ban, the majority of which would have been dropped after people were uh released.
+And these are being filed on behalf of individual people detained at airports after the ban, the majority of which would have been dropped after people were released.

-The headline of the story, Trump's travel ban faces multiple legal challenges, and just to cut to the chase, in eleven of thirteen, there are only thirteen federal appellate circuits.
+And just to cut to the chase, in 11 of 13, there are only 13 federal appellate circuits.

-Uh Tony in Knoxville, Tennessee, thank you for waiting, sir.
+Tony in Knoxville, Tennessee, thank you for waiting, sir.

 You're next here on Open Line Friday.